 We felt it was time to sit down and share our story of parental alienation, from it’s inception:

 My husband and his ex-wife married in November, 1973.
-Shortly after their second wedding anniversary, a divorce proceeding was instituted.
+Shortly after their second wedding anniversary, a divorce proceeding was initiated.
 At the time, they had one child.
-They reconciled long enough for a second child to be born, but then divorced in 1978.
+They reconciled long enough for a second child to be born, but then divorced in June, 1978.
 At the time they filed the second divorce proceeding, their daughters were ages three and eight months.

 Back in the ’70s, there was very rarely joint custody.
 Our alienating parent had sole custody of the two children, and made sure everyone was aware that she was Custodial Parent!
 She also made certain everyone knew how much she and the children were suffering, both emotionally and physically.
 The blame for that situation, of course, fell squarely on the shoulders of her ex-husband, the father of her two children.
 Threats of Court action were abundant: “And you can certainly prevent a court battle by co operating with my Attorneys.”